ergoplatform/oracle-core/README.md

 Each of the step is described below.
 See also a detailed instruction on [Updating the epoch length](docs/update_epoch_length.md)

 ### Create a new refresh box with `prepare-update` command
-Create a YAML file describing what contract parameters should be updated and run
+Create a YAML file describing what contract parameters should be updated.
+See also an example of such YAML file at [Updating the epoch length](docs/update_epoch_length.md)
+Run:
 ```console
 oracle-core prepare-update <YAML file>
 ```